 Great Lakes Explorer

 Delight in an aerial adventure over Parry Sound Harbor and a guided bike ride around Georgian Bay.
-Enjoy a narrated cruise on the beautiful St. Mary’s River in Sault St. Marie and learn the rich 300-year-old history of the area and the story behind the Soo Locks.
+Enjoy a narrated cruise on the beautiful St. Marys River in Sault Ste.
+Marie and learn the rich 300-year-old history of the area and the story behind the Soo Locks.
 Explore Michigan’s pristine wilderness and scenic landscapes in Marquette, lined with miles of Lake Superior shoreline.

 Enjoy a day aboard Pearl Mist, cruising the scenic Keweenaw Waterway, ornamented with sandstone cliffs and sparkling spring waterfalls.
 Delve into its fascinating history of Duluth with an exploration of the area’s many museums, including the Lake Superior Railroad Museum.